 Gourmet 24-hour All Inclusive with unlimited à la carte dining and gourmet cuisine.
 24-hour room service.
 Selected international and local-brand alcohol, soft drinks, tea and coffee.
+Charges apply to bottled beer in the bars.
 24-hour room service and minibar restocked daily.
 Daytime snacks.

 Including various games, sports, trivia, live music, aerobics and a kayak tour.

 This place has a menu that serves up Thai, Japanese, Chinese and Vietnamese food.

 Rooms► View all

 premium jacuzzi® junior suite with sea view

 Premium Jacuzzi® junior suite with sea view sleeps 2 with a ceiling fan, TV, CD player, DVD player, coffee-maker, iron and board.
 These rooms are on the 5th and 6th floor.

 Jacuzzi® junior suite sleeps 2 - can be sold as a single with a king-size bed, a ceiling fan, TV, CD player, DVD player, iron and board and a coffee-maker.

 TripAdvisor Reviews Show more reviews »